 Project Sponsor: San Francisco Municipal Transportation Agency

 Project Name: Central Subway Project

-Date: Date: January 31, 2022
+Date: Date: February 28, 2022

 Project Detail

-Oversight Fre equency: Monthly
+Oversight Free uency: Monthly

-Status Prior
+Status 5 Prior

-Element Status Issue or Concern
+Element • • • Status Issue or Concern

 G Y R

-PMP • • The Project Management Plan (PMP) was last updated in April 2019.
+РМР • • The Project Management Plan (PMP) was last updated in April 2019.
 It is recommended that SFMTA update the PMP as soon as possible to include project impacts resulting from COVID-19 restrictions, which should include protocols and transition in preparation for revenue service.

-resource availability for the electrical specialty subcontraction continues to be an issue that is impacting the construction progress on the critical path.
-In addition, resources need With respect to Management Capacity and Capability (MCC), resource availability for the electrical specialty subcontractor continues to be an issue that is impacting the construction progress on the critical path.
-In addition, resources needed to support RSD is also critical.
+MCC • • With respect to Management Capacity and Capability (MCC), resource availability for the electrical specialty subcontractor continues to be an issue that is impacting the construction progress on the critical path.
+In addition, resources needed to support RSD are also critical.

 Cost • • SFMTA is updating the CSP EAC to include the reallocation of project funds, the global settlement, and COVID-19 impacts.

 Schedule • • COVID-19 impacts and a specialty subcontractor's resource availability are impacting the critical path work.
-In addition, water issues at YBM and installation of signal and OCS at STS are critical for SFMTA to achieve targeted RSD.
+In addition, water issues at YBM and installation of signals and OCS for the Surface, Track, and Systems work package are critical for SFMTA to achieve the target RSD.

-Quality • • None.
+Quality ٠ ٠ None.

-Safety • None.
+Safety ٠ ٠ None.

 Risk • • COVID-19-related issues and upcoming system integration/operational readiness are major risks.

-• Legend
+Legend

-Green Satis factory : No Corrective Action necessary.
+Green Satisfactory: No Corrective Action necessary.

-Yellow Caut ion: Ri isk/Iss
+Yellow

-Red

-Red Eleva Caution: Risk/Issues exist.
-Corrective Action may be necessary.
-Elevated for immediate Corrective Action: Significant risk to the health of the project.
+prective Action: Significant risk to the health of the project.

-\Note: With regard to cost, the colors indicate the following status:
+Note: With regard to cost, the colors indicate the following status: